 - a.
 Service Description and Performance Requirements (exceeding Exhibit B-1, MHS 28) - (1) Funds awarded for MHS 28 Services that are identified in Exhibit C, "Financial Assistance Award," as subject to this Specialized Service Requirement, may only be expended on MHS 28 Services that are delivered in Secure Residential Treatment Facilities (SRTF) (as defined in OAR 309-035-0105(60)) to Individuals discharged from state psychiatric hospitals or local acute psychiatric programs who have behaviors that are eminently harmful to themselves or others.
-In addition to the Services otherwise described in the MHS 28 Service Description, MHS 28 Services delivered with funds provided through this Agreement and subject to this Specialized Service Requirement include the following: - (a) A Class 1 facility (as described in OAR 309-033-0520 (2)) is approved to: - i.
+In addition to the Services otherwise described in the MHS 28 Service Description, MHS 28 Services delivered with funds provided through this Agreement and subject to this Specialized Service Requirement include the following: - (a) A Class 1 facility (as described in OAR 309-033-0520 (3)) is approved to: - i.
 Be locked to prevent a person from leaving the facility; - ii.
 Use seclusion and restraint; and - iii.
-Involuntarily administer psychiatric medication. - (b) A Class 2 facility (as described in OAR 309-033-0520 (3)) is approved to be locked to prevent a person from leaving the facility. - (2) Providers of MHS 28 Services delivered with funds provided through this Agreement that are subject to this Specialized Service Requirement shall: - (a) Comply with OAR 309-035-0100 through 309-035-0190, as such rules may be revised from time to time; - (b) Deliver the Services in a facility that is residential in nature and as homelike as possible but whose buildings and grounds are locked to prevent free egress by Individuals receiving Services at the facility, in compliance with Building Code and Uniform Fire Code provisions; and - (c) Deliver the Services in a facility staffed with a combination of on-site Qualified Mental Health Professionals (as defined in OAR 309-039-0510(10)), Qualified Mental Health Associates (as defined in OAR 309-039-039-0510(9)), and other staff sufficient to meet the security, behavioral, recreational, and mental health needs of Individuals, as identified in their service plans, on a 24-hour basis. - b.
+Involuntarily administer psychiatric medication. - (b) A Class 2 facility (as described in OAR 309-033-0520 (4)) is approved to be locked to prevent a person from leaving the facility. - (2) Providers of MHS 28 Services delivered with funds provided through this Agreement that are subject to this Specialized Service Requirement shall: - (1) Comply with OAR 309-035-0100 through OAR 309-035-0225V, as such rules may be revised from time to time; - (2) Deliver the Services in a facility that is residential in nature and as homelike as possible but whose buildings and grounds are locked to prevent free egress by Individuals receiving Services at the facility, in compliance with Building Code and Uniform Fire Code provisions; and - Qualified Mental Health Professionals (as defined in OAR 309-039-0510(10)), Qualified Mental Health Associates (as defined in OAR 309-039-039-0510(9)), and other staff sufficient to meet the security, behavioral, recreational, and mental health needs of Individuals, as identified in their service plans, on a 24-hour basis. - b.
 Reporting Requirements (exceeding Exhibit B-1, MHS 28)